-As temperatures rise in the Hoosier state, so do energy bills while your air conditioner keeps you cool.
-After being outside in Indiana’s humidity and heat, one of the best feelings is going inside and immediately getting hit by A/C. But the more you blast your house with the wonderous cool air, the more your bill may be at the end of every month this summer.
-So as heat waves move through, remember these quick tips on ways in which you can conserve energy this summer and save money while doing so.
+As temperatures rise in the state of Indiana, so do air conditioning bills.
+After being outside in the Hoosier humidity and heat, one of the best feelings is going inside and immediately getting hit by A/C. But the more you blast your house with the cool air, the higher your bill will be at the end of the month this summer.
+So as summer heat waves begin to come through, remember these quick tips on ways in which you are able to conserve energy this summer and save money while doing so.

-Portable and ceiling fans are a great way to stay cool while keeping your thermostat steady.
+Portable and ceiling fans are a great way to stay cool, while not lowering your thermostat.
 Airflow circulating your home during the day, evening and at night can help keep you and your family cool while also saving money on your A/C bill.
 Shop anywhere for fans and start saving today.

-Invest in sun-blocking blinds and curtains for your windows in order to keep the sun’s rays from shining in your home.
+Invest in sun blocking blinds and curtains for your windows in order to keep the sun away from the inside of your home.
 Make sure that sliding glass and screen doors are fully shut and windows are sealed.
-Having your windows and doors accidentally opened during the day is an easy way to lose valuable cool air that can end up adding up on your energy bill.
+Having your windows and doors accidentally opened during the day is an easy way to lose valuable A/C and end up losing lots of money on your energy bill.

-If you find yourself heating up in your home during the day, don’t hurry to turn your thermostat down 10 degrees.
-Instead, gradually see what temperature feels good to you.
+If you find yourself heating up in your home during the day, don’t freak out and turn your thermostat down 10 notches.
+Instead, see what temperature feels good to you gradually.
 Try to keep your thermostat above 72 degrees during the summer in order to optimize cooling energy.
-If you can, try 78 degrees during the summer and you may end up saving a lot of money during the summer.
+If you can, try 78 degrees during the summer and you may end up saving a lot of money throughout the season.

-Indiana is known for its fluctuation in weather temperatures.
-Acknowledging these tips for conserving energy during the summer can save you money; money that you could do something fun with family and friends.
-Take the time to understand and apply these tips to your daily lives; it can help your family; your home and you stay cool throughout the summer.
+The state of Indiana is known for its fluctuation in weather temperatures.
+Acknowledging these tips for conserving energy during the summer can save you money, money that you could use to do something fun with family and friends.
+Take the time to read these tips and apply them to your daily lives, it can help your family, your home and yourself stay cool throughout the summer.

 *The information in this article was compiled from a variety of sources and is intended to provide helpful tips only.